mawds/library-shell/_episodes/04-scipt.md

 > ## Variables in Shell Scripts
 >
-> In the `molecules` directory, imagine you have a shell script called `script.sh` containing the
+> In the `authors` directory, imagine you have a shell script called `script.sh` containing the
 > following commands:
 >
 > ~~~